sourcegraph/learn/posts/how-to-troubleshoot-python-nameerror.md

 You are attempting to access an identifier that is not defined in the local or global scope.
 ```

-In this example, we have told the user that they cannot use an identifier that is not defined, because they are calling the `spam` variable prior to definint it.
+In this example, we have told the user that they cannot use an identifier that is not defined, because they are calling the `spam` variable prior to defining it.

 ## Learn more